 - Interest keeps accruing.

 Even if a deferment or forbearance suspends your monthly payments, you are responsible for repaying accrued interest on all federal and private loans.
-The only exceptions to this are subsidized Stafford loans and consolidation loans on deferment.
+The only exceptions to this are federal subsidized Stafford loans and federal consolidation loans on deferment.

 - Explore other options first.